magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-    Card totals updated to only count non-token, front face definitions, deck editor and explorer counts now match.

-    Tokens are now displayed in explorer (not deck editor); Added Token, Transform, Flip and Hidden (devMode only) to Types filter.

-    rollover color can be changed using new setting in preferences dialog.

-    add/edit all power/toughness modifying counters

-    add reason in log for unattaching aura/equipment, fixes issue #258

-    display decks containing selected card in Card Explorer, double-click deck name to view list of cards in deck.
+- Display decks containing selected card in Card Explorer, double-click deck name to view list of cards in deck

-    Can now do simple custom layouts of filter values (closes #237)

-- added the following to the card script: add 'Whenever SN enters the battlefield or attacks, <effect>', rearrange abilities to group similar ones together add condition 'SN has [amount] or fewer [type] counters on it' support state trigger, 'When [condition], [effect]' add ability 'prevent all damage that would be dealt to [permanents] add ability 'prevent all combat damage that would be dealt to [permanents]' support 'put a [token] onto the battlefield for each [target] change syntax of target reference to any character between asterisks add effect 'gain control of [permanent] until end of turn.' add ability 'Whenever a player discards a card, [effect]' add ability 'Whenever an opponent discards a card, [effect]' support effect 'whenever [permanent] is dealt damage, [effect]' support 'SN deals damage equal to [value] to [target]'
+- Display tokens in Card Explorer

+- Highlight icons in action and status bar on mouse over

+- Add reason in log for unattaching aura/equipment

+- added the following to the card script:
+  * Allow rider effect to reference target by putting reference word between asterisks
+    eg: Untap target permanent.~Gain control of *it* until end of turn.~*It* gains haste until end of turn.
+  * ability: Whenever SN enters the battlefield or attacks, <effect>
+  * ability: Prevent all damage that would be dealt to [permanents]
+  * ability: Prevent all combat damage that would be dealt to [permanents]
+  * ability: Prevent all noncombat damage that would be dealt to [permanents]
+  * ability: Whenever [permanent] is dealt damage, [effect]
+  * ability: Whenever a player discards a card, [effect]
+  * ability: Whenever an opponent discards a card, [effect]
+  * ability: When [condition], [effect]
+  * effect: Put a [token] onto the battlefield for each [amount].
+  * effect: Gain control of [permanent] until end of turn.
+  * effect: SN deals damage equal to [amount] to [target].

 - fixed the following bugs:
+  * Themed random deck generator did not make use of selected cube
-    fixes #252 : NPE when opened deck editor bug UI. fix skip till end of turn not stopping at end of turn. fixes issue #318 fixes #181: Ensure default AI player profile is MCTS.
+  * fixes #252 : NPE when opened deck editor bug UI.
+  * fix skip till end of turn not stopping at end of turn. fixes issue #318
+  * fixes #181: Ensure default AI player profile is MCTS.
-    Closes #130:  Crashes when there is a change in focus?
-On Mac. fixes #310: Tiled cards deck view, no cards in category NPE. fixes #305 : Saved cube setting not restored correctly after import.
+  * Closes #130:  Crashes when there is a change in focus?
+On Mac.
+  * fixes #310: Tiled cards deck view, no cards in category NPE.
+  * fixes #305 : Saved cube setting not restored correctly after import.
-    fix: Seaside Haven had activation cost of {W}{B} instead of {W}{U}
+  * fix: Seaside Haven had activation cost of {W}{B} instead of {W}{U}
-    trigger 'when exploit' before removing the creature to be sacrificed so that self sacrifice will trigger, fixes issue #282 fix card image: Eager Cadet, Coral Eel, Goblin Raider, Giant Octopus, Sea Eagle, Silverback Ape, Vengeance, Vizzerdrix
+  * trigger 'when exploit' before removing the creature to be sacrificed so that self sacrifice will trigger, fixes issue #282
+  * fix card image: Eager Cadet, Coral Eel, Goblin Raider, Giant Octopus, Sea Eagle, Silverback Ape, Vengeance, Vizzerdrix
-    fix: Correct image url for Sea Eagle, was displaying Avatar of Hope
+  * fix: Correct image url for Sea Eagle, was displaying Avatar of Hope
-    fix: Belltower Sphinx's triggered ability should use the stack, finally fixes #255 replace processTarget with getTarget as clone effect does not target and should work even when target becomes illegal fix incomplete replacement of placeholder text in May choice panel, fixes issue #247
+  * fix: Belltower Sphinx's triggered ability should use the stack, finally fixes #255
+  * replace processTarget with getTarget as clone effect does not target and should work even when target becomes illegal
+  * fix incomplete replacement of placeholder text in May choice panel, fixes issue #247
-    fix: Invasion block wrongly including Planar Chaos instead of Planeshift use backtick to protect names from singular conversion, fixes issue #243 Fixes #236 : the load cards FutureTask was suppressing exceptions leading to behaviour as detailed in #236.
+  * fix: Invasion block wrongly including Planar Chaos instead of Planeshift
+  * use backtick to protect names from singular conversion, fixes issue #243
+  * Fixes #236 : the load cards FutureTask was suppressing exceptions leading to behaviour as detailed in #236.
-    Maximum mana cost filter value increased to 16 (fixes #233). fix #232 : New Duel screen is not restoring decks from "latest.duel". prevent damage before replace damage, prevent damage shield also occurs  during prevent damage
+  * Maximum mana cost filter value increased to 16 (fixes #233).
+  * fix #232 : New Duel screen is not restoring decks from "latest.duel".
+  * prevent damage before replace damage, prevent damage shield also occurs  during prevent damage
-    use EnqueueTriggerAction instead of PutItemOnStackAction for state trigger so they go onto the stack when a player has priority fix missing 'if you do' check for Dark Depths, only put token if sacrifice succeeds
+  * use EnqueueTriggerAction instead of PutItemOnStackAction for state trigger so they go onto the stack when a player has priority
+  * fix missing 'if you do' check for Dark Depths, only put token if sacrifice succeeds
-    fix: Barbarian Bully activation should be a random discard
+  * fix: Barbarian Bully activation should be a random discard
-    fix: Aurification type and ability change not working
+  * fix: Aurification type and ability change not working
-    fix: Glint Eye Nephilim was triggering when any permanent dealt damage to a player correct Ward Sliver to not use the stack
+  * fix: Glint Eye Nephilim was triggering when any permanent dealt damage to a player
+  * correct Ward Sliver to not use the stack

 - added the following cards:
 Academy Elite, Alpha Status, Animal Boneyard, Ashling, the Extinguisher,